theshadow27/docs-mcp-server/ARCHITECTURE.md

 ### File Naming and Code Quality Conventions

-- Files containing classes use PascalCase (e.g., `DocumentProcessingPipeline.ts`, `VectorStoreManager.ts`)
+- Files containing classes use PascalCase (e.g., `DocumentProcessingPipeline.ts`, `VectorStoreService.ts`)
 - Other files use kebab-case or regular camelCase (e.g., `index.ts`, `scraper-service.ts`)
 - Avoid type casting where possible.
 Never use `any` type but prefer `unknown` or `never`.